Dr Helen Stoddart

 - Senior Lecturer in Twentieth-Century and Contemporary Literature (English Literature)

-- Contemporary fiction
+- Post-1945 and Contemporary fiction